-- Will have not less than one (1) year continuous sobriety; - Will have not less than three (3) months activity with the AAHSCC. - Duties: (a) Will conduct inside A.A. meeting according to acceptable procedures.
+Will have not less than one (1) year continuous sobriety;

+Will have not less than three (3) months activity with the AAHSCC.

+Duties: a) Will conduct inside A.A. meetings according to acceptable procedures.
 The meetings should be opened with the Serenity Prayer.
-(See suggested format); - (b) Will not send just anyone to fill their panels; if unable to reach the 1.
-Co-Director, 2.
-Director. - (c) Will be responsible for all guest speakers taken into an institution; - (d) Will caution his other quests about the following institution requirements; - 1.
-Do not use smutty jokes or profane language in A.A. talks. - 2.
-No messages either written or verbal will be carried into or take out of the institution; - 3.
-Nothing will be given to the inmate except institutional approved literature acceptable to Alcoholics Anonymous. - 4.
-Inside meeting will not run over the time limit set by the institution - 5.
-Any changes in either our Committee suggested rules or the rules of the institution will not be discussed by the Panel or institution personnel. - (e) Will keep in personal contact with his or her Panel Coordinator;
+(See suggested format);

+- b) Will not send just anyone to fill their panels; if unable to reach the Co-Director, or Director; - c) Will be responsible for all guest speakers taken into an institution; - d) Will caution his other guests about the following institution requirements; - e) Do not use smutty jokes or profane language in A.A. talks; - f) No messages either written or verbal will be carried into or taken out of the institution; - g) Nothing will be given to the inmate except institutional approved literature acceptable to Alcoholics Anonymous; - h) Inside meetings will not run over the time limit set by the institution; - i) Any changes in either our Committee suggested rules or the rules of the institution will not be discussed by the Panel or institution personnel; - j) Will keep in personal contact with his or her Panel Coordinator;